The 10 best Silent Hill games of all time

 Released: 2012

 Rumor has it that The Room was originally a standalone title that got integrated into the Silent Hill series towards the end of its development.
-Konami has assured us that this isn't true, that The Room was always meant to be part of the franchise – but just very different in terms of tone.
+Konami has assured us that this isn't true, but it's just very different in terms of tone.
 And it is certainly is different.
-Following Henry Townsend as he attempts to escape his gradually more haunted apartment, it's an instantly uncomfortable experience.
+Following Henry Townsend, as he attempts to escape his gradually more haunted apartment, it's an instantly uncomfortable experience.
 Holes in the wall, terrifying subways, and a horrendous area known as the water prison – it's an exercise in genuinely uncomfortable horror.

-Lurking enemies such as the Twin Victims – yes, thats two groaning baby heads stuck together who walk around on two legs – make for horribly toe curling exploration, and there's a true sense of madness to proceedings.
+Lurking enemies such as the Twin Victims – yes, those two groaning baby heads stuck together who walk around on two legs – make for toe-curling exploration.
 In one unforgettable scene, Henry enters a room only to find an enormous model head of his neighbor Eileen with rolling eyes that follow you around.
 The Room is best in these little moments.
-Overall, The Room is an unsettling and somewhat miserable experience that encompasses the true horror of the series, but perhaps doesn't always know what to do with it.
+Overall, The Room is an unsettling and somewhat miserable experience that encompasses the true horror of the series.

 5. Silent Hill: Downpour